Vierverlaten sugar factory: Part of Wester Suikerraffinaderij

 In early May 1918, it became known that the Amsterdam Sugar Refinery, Wester Suikerraffinaderij, had acquired a majority of the shares in the Noord-Nederlandsche Beetwortelsuikerfabriek.
 This meant that the company Noord-Nederlandsche Beetwortelsuikerfabriek became a daughter company of the Wester Suikerraffinaderij.

 The shares had been bought at a price of 265% of the nominal value, i.e. 2,650 guilders per share.
 A competing offer of 290% by the Friesch Groningsche Coöperatieve Beetwortelsuikerfabriek had not been accepted.
-The Wester offered guarantees for the factory, employees, and management.
-The Friesch Groningsche offered guarantees for the employees and compensation for the management.
+The Wester offered guarantees for the factory, employees, and management, but the Friesch Groningsche only offered guarantees for the employees and compensation for the management.

 Starting in 1915, the Wester Suikerraffinaderij had acquired many sugar factories.
-The idea was to direct their production of raw sugar to its refinery in Amsterdam because many big cooperative sugar factories had recently been created.
-Some of these were starting to produce their own refined sugar.
-In fact, the Friesch Groningsche had also planned to use the Vierverlaten factory only to supply raw sugar to its factory and refinery.
+The idea was to direct their production of raw sugar to its refinery in Amsterdam because many big cooperative sugar factories had recently been created there, some of which were starting to produce their own refined sugar.
+Had the deal from Friesch Groningsche been accepted, the Vierverlaten factory would have been used only to supply raw sugar to its own factory and refinery.

-The concentration of the ownership of factories of course strengthened the position of the manufacturers in negotiations with farmers.
-Another advantage for the manufacturers was that it allowed them to limit production and to close down factories.
+The large concentration of owned factories strengthened the position of the manufacturers in negotiations with farmers.
+Manufacturers were also able to limit production and to close down factories.

 In 1918, the sugar factory in Lemelerveld was closed.
-The beet destined for this factory would be processed in Vierverlaten.
-Its machinery was also moved to Vierverlaten.
+The beets destined for this factory were instead processed in Vierverlaten, and its machinery was moved there as well.

 Centrale Suiker Maatschappij

 Daughter company

-In October 1919 the Centrale Suiker Maatschappij (CSM) was founded by: NV Wester Suikerraffinaderij, NV Hollandia Hollandsche Fabriek van Melkproducten en Voedingsmiddelen, and Firma Van Loon en Co.
-In this new company, Wester Suikerraffinaderij got 6,600 shares, Hollandia 4,200, and Van Loon 1,200.
+In October 1919 the Centrale Suiker Maatschappij (CSM) was founded by NV Wester Suikerraffinaderij, NV Hollandia Hollandsche Fabriek van Melkproducten en Voedingsmiddelen, and Firma Van Loon en Co.
+In this new company, Wester Suikerraffinaderij received 6,600 shares, Hollandia 4,200, and Van Loon 1,200.

-After Noord-Nederlandsche Beetwortelsuikerfabriek had become part of CSM, the shares were still occasionally traded.
+After Noord-Nederlandsche Beetwortelsuikerfabriek became part of CSM, the shares were still occasionally traded.
 This took place in 1925, 1927, 1929, 1930, 1931, 1935, and 1938.
-Prices were much lower than the 265% at which Wester had acquired the majority.
-In 1939, shareholders were offered to trade their shares for three shares CSM of a total nominal value of 900 guilders.
-This resulted in CSM getting practically all the shares of the Noord-Nederlandsche.
+Prices were much lower than the 265% at which Wester had originally acquired the majority.
+In 1939, shareholders were offered to trade their shares for three shares CSM for a total nominal value of 900 guilders.
+This resulted in CSM getting nearly all the shares of the Noord-Nederlandsche.

 Operations up to 1945

 CSM was one of the biggest companies of the Netherlands.
 In the north, it decided to cooperate with the Friesch Groningsche Coöperatieve Beetwortelsuikerfabriek.
-This culminated in the foundation of the Beetwortelsuikerfabriek Frisia in Franeker.
-This was a public company with 40 shares of 100,000 guilders each.
+This culminated in the foundation of the Beetwortelsuikerfabriek Frisia in Franeker, a public company with 40 shares of 100,000 guilders each.
 The Friesch Groningsch got 20 shares, CSM 19, and CSM's daughter NV Noord-Nederlandsche Beetwortelsuikerfabriek 1 share.